ho94949/yacht-dice/README.md

 ## Rules

-Yacht dice game has many variations, and this game uses following rule.
+Yacht dice game has many variations, and this game uses following rules.

 - One, Two, Three, Four, Five, Six
   - For any combination, score is the sum of dice with chosen number.